Kaon production in the HADES experiment in Au+Au collisions at $\sqrt{s_{\rm NN}}=2.4$ GeV: The Model

 On the other hand, to study kaon production in HICs, we further develop our model to include kaon production and annihilation as well as elastic channels as will be discussed later in combination with the results in Sec.~\ref{Results and Discussions}.
 Moreover, to examine effects of the kaon potentials as well as the corresponding medium modification of kaon masses in HICs, we adopt two commonly used scenarios as pointed out in many literatures as aforementioned, e.g., in Refs.~\cite{LiBA96,LiBA99,LiGQ95,Pal00,Metag17}.
 The first is based on the kaon dispersion relation determined from kaon nucleon scattering length using the impulse approximation, i.e.,

-where $m_{K}$ and $m_{N}$ are the kaon and nucleon masses in free space, ${\bf {k}}$ is the kaon momenta, $\rho$ is the baryon densities, and $\alpha_{KN}\approx{-0.255}$~fm is the kaon nucleon scattering length.
+where $m_{K}$ and $m_{N}$ are the kaon and nucleon masses in free space, ${\bf {k}}$ is the kaon momenta, $\rho$ is the baryon densities, and $\alpha_{KN}\approx{-0.255}$~fm is the kaon nucleon scattering length, which leads to a repulsive kaon potential of 30~MeV at $\rho_{0}$.
 Another is the scalar-vector kaon potential determined from the chiral Lagrangian approach defined as,

 where $b_{K}=3/(8f_{\pi}^{2})\approx{0.333}$~GeV~fm$^{3}$, and $\rho_{S}$ is the scalar density.
-In the mean field approximation and only the Kaplan-Nelson term is considered, the parameter $a_{K}$ could be expressed as $a_{K}=\Sigma_{KN}/f_{\pi}^{2}$~\cite{Pal00,LiGQ95,LiGQ97}.
-However, since the value of $\Sigma_{KN}$ has rather large uncertainties, it is therefore phenomenological determination of $a_{KN}$ might be a more reasonable method as shown in Refs.~\cite{LiGQ95,LiGQ97,Pal00}.
+In the mean-field approximation and only the Kaplan-Nelson term is considered, the parameter $a_{K}$ could be expressed as $a_{K}=\Sigma_{KN}/f_{\pi}^{2}$~\cite{Pal00,LiGQ95,LiGQ97}.
+However, since the value of $\Sigma_{KN}$ has rather large uncertainties, it is therefore phenomenological determination of $a_{K}$ might be a more reasonable method as shown in Refs.~\cite{LiGQ95,LiGQ97,Pal00}.
+Naturally, the scalar-vector kaon potential determined in Eq.~(\ref{chL-relation}) is nonrelativistic and noncovariant as that in Eq.~(\ref{ESL-relation}).
 To compare effects of two kaon potentials from above two dispersion relations on kaon production, it is necessary to ensure the values of two kaon potentials at $\rho_{0}$ are identical.
-With this consideration, we use the value of $a_{K}\approx{0.173}$~GeV$^{2}$~fm$^{3}$ same as in Ref.~\cite{Pal00} that results in a repulsive kaon potential of 30~MeV at $\rho_{0}$ consistent with that obtained from the impulse approximation.
-In addition, to help understand how the kaon potentials affect the kaon production in HICs, we also show the two kaon potentials derived from
+With this consideration, we use the value of $a_{K}\approx{0.173}$~GeV$^{2}$~fm$^{3}$ same as in Refs.~\cite{LiGQ95,LiGQ97,Pal00} that also results in a repulsive kaon potential of 30~MeV at $\rho_{0}$.